stadium-software/workflow-steps/v2/README.md

    2. classes: A list of CSS classes attached to the step.
 Attach one unique classname to identify the step (e.g. step1-3) and a status (e.g. pending, current or success - see [Preconfigured Statuses](#preconfigured-statuses) below)
    3. link: A link for the step
    4. description: Text to show in a tooltip on hover of the step
-   5. steps: A set of sub-steps
+   5. steps: A set of sub-steps (the module only supports one sub-level of steps)

 ![Event Handler](images/EventHandler.png)